MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/plan-system-requirements.md

 ### Forest functional level

 The forest functional level is similar to the domain functional level in that it sets a minimum domain controller operating system level across the whole forest.
-After it is set, domain controllers with down-level operating systems from lower functional levels can't be introduced into the forest.
+After it's set, domain controllers with down-level operating systems from lower functional levels can't be introduced into the forest.
 Operations Manager doesn't have a forest functional level requirement.

 ### DNS